New Child Protection Procedures for Schools

-The Minister for Children and Youth Affaires has announced that she will commence the remaining provisions of The Children First Act 2015 on 11th December 2017.
-The Children First: National Guidance for the Protection and Welfare of Children (2017) published on 2nd October 2017 will also become operational on this date.
+The Minister for Children and Youth Affairs has commenced the remaining provisions of the Children First Act, 2015 from 11 December 2017.
+The Children First: National Guidance for the Protection and Welfare of Children 2017 published on 2 October 2017 also became operational on 11 December 2017.

-In the meantime, the Children First: National Guidance for the Protection and Welfare of Children 2011 and the existing Child Protection Procedures continue to apply to all schools.
+The commencement of the Children First Act, 2015 and the publication of the new Children First: National Guidance for the Protection and Welfare of Children 2017 has necessitated changes to the existing Child Protection Procedures for Primary and Post-Primary Schools.

 Address: Department of Education and Skills, School Governance Section, Cornamaddy, Athlone, County Westmeath, N37 X659